+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 NodeBB offers both open-source self-hosting options and managed cloud hosting with comprehensive support, automatic daily backups, and unlimited staff and community members included with all plans.

-Forum Software Market Trends 2025
+Forum Software Market Trends in 2026

 Key trends driving growth include: